 CHRISTMAS WITH THE UNION (A LEGACY STORY) My Heart Belonged to Tommy.

 The truth is, Christmas joy ebbs and flows.
 As a child it was truly a time of wonder but I always had a greater worry.
-When you are poor you are constantly reminded that Christmas is a hardship for Santa; who might not be able to find you, or have room for much in his sleigh, or even that Santa would be looking long and hard at your behavior.
+When you are poor you are constantly reminded that Christmas is a hardship for Santa; he might not be able to find you, or have room for much in his sleigh, and even that Santa would be looking long and hard at your behavior.

 As an adult, I became an addict.
 A Christmas Junkie.
 I was the one who sang the carols throughout the year and thought it odd that people thought it odd.
 Anytime of the year was identified by whether or not it was “before Christmas”, “close to Christmas” or “after Christmas“.
 I had a passionate commitment to Christmas with all the little nuances that make it the “magical” holiday; when everyone gets something, or everyone is remembered, and often not by anyone that they could identify.
-The recipient had to suppose it was done by an elf or helper on Santa’s behalf.
+The recipient (me) had to suppose it was done by an elf or helper on Santa’s behalf.